reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 Cleaning Up Effects
 ...................

-If the effect you wish to enact creates resources you'll probably need to clean them up.
-In such cases you may simply return a function the addresses this from the function which created the resource.
+If the effect you wish to enact creates resources, you'll probably need to clean them up.
+In such cases you may simply return a function that addresses this from the ``did_render`` function which created the resource.
 Consider the case of opening and then closing a connection:

 .. code-block::

     def establish_connection():
         connection = open_connection(url)
-        return connection.close
+        return lambda: close_connection(connection)

     use_effect(establish_connection)